Inductive Reasoning Tests: Example Questions & Tips

 You may also be asked to use similar techniques to identify what is missing from a sequence.

-The image below presents five images of squares.
+The image above presents five images of squares.
 Each square has a black dot within it that moves around the square.
 Choose which answer option (A, B, C, D or E) would appear next in the sequence.

 Choose the correct rotation in the sequence from A, B, C, D and E to determine the image that comes next.